It is the second straight year that the pair has swept the Mountain Region men's coaching awards.

 Steffan was honored during the annual Pole Vault Summit in Reno.

 Paige Blackburn was selected as the region's top female field athlete.

 In addition to his work with the pole vault team, Steffan also improved the Lobos' decathlon and heptathlon teams.
-He guided New Mexico to two decathlon titles, as well as the first MWC heptathlon crown.
-Coaching multiple decathlon finalists, Steffan has also coached six all-conference honorees in the multi-events and two NCAA Championship participants.
+He guided New Mexico to two decathlon titles, as well as the first Mountain West Conference heptathlon crown.
+Overall, he coached six all-conference honorees in the multi-events, as well as two NCAA participants.

 Prior to joining the UNM staff, Steffan spent three years at Wichita State University.
 While there, he coached All-Americans in the pole vault, triple jump and heptathlon.
 His women's pole vault team finished first, second and third at the Missouri Valley Conference championships during each of his three years.

 Steffan began his collegiate coaching career at the University of Virginia in 1991.
 During his six years at Virginia, he coached All-American athletes in the high jump, heptathlon, decathlon, 400-meter hurdles and long jump.
 He also guided 22 Atlantic Coast Conference champions.

 An all-Western Athletic Conference decathlete for New Mexico, Steffan graduated from the school in 1991 with a bachelor's degree in education.
 A native of Aztec, N.M., Steffan has two sons -- Jake and Trey.